 Collectively, the six pieces that make up En bonnes voix run approximately 12 to 15 minutes in duration depending on the interpretation, but because there is no overarching narrative tying the them together, the individual movements can also be performed separately.

 Moreover, a “further description” printed on the original score of En bonnes voix (published by Durand in 1938) points to the versatility of performers that the composer envisioned when creating the music: “Six triolets (or their multiples) either of women (or children) or of men — or both together — for a cappella choir.”

-However, evidence also points to a second version of the score that the composer prepared shortly before the end of his life for performance by a mixed chorus, in which the vocal assignations are more explicitly spelled out.
+However, a second version of the score was also prepared by the composer, shortly before the end of his life, for performing by a mixed chorus, in which the vocal assignations are explicitly spelled out.
 This 1955 version of the score leaves out one of the six numbers (Tournez s’il vous plait), and the order of the others is changed so that Le passant de Passy comes last.
 This alternative version of the score was premiered in 1955 at the Concerts Oubradous in Paris, performed by the Robert Planel Chorus.